--The par value of the shares acquired, added to those already held by the Company and its subsidiaries, may not at any time exceed ten per cent of the Company's capital.

--The shares acquired must have been fully paid.

--The acquisition price may not be less than the par value nor more than 20 per cent higher than the market price.
+- The par value of the shares acquired, added to those already held by the Company and its subsidiaries, may not at any time exceed ten per cent of the Company's capital. - The shares acquired must have been fully paid. - The acquisition price may not be less than the par value or more than 20 percent of the market the market price.

-The shares acquired under the buyback programme shall be used by the Company to fulfil its exchange or conversion obligations arising from the issuance of the Bonds and/or to reduce the Company's capital, as the case may be.
+The shares acquired under the buyback programme shall be used by the Company to fulfil its obligations to deliver existing shares in connection with the securities issue or to reduce the Company's capital so as to limit the dilution of existing shares if the shareholders exercise their right to convert or subscribe the newly issued shares in connection with the bond issue.